Energy Star FAQs

 ENERGY STAR Home entertainment.
 A home equipped with TVs, a Blu-Ray player, a compact system, and a home theatre in a box that have earned the ENERGY STAR certification, can save more than $200 over the life of the products.

 How do I know which LG products are ENERGY STAR certified?

 LG products that are ENERGY STAR qualified will have an ENERGY STAR label.

-LG has more than 100 products, including refrigerators, washing machines, TVs and commercial air conditioners recognized as ENERGY STAR Most Efficient for 2013.
+LG has over 25 products, including refrigerators, washing machines, TVs and commercial.

 Team ENERGY STAR, launched in 2012, is part of the multi-year, EPA campaign, “Change the World, Start with ENERGY STAR,” developed to engage Americans of all ages in saving energy, money and protecting the environment with ENERGY STAR.
 LG has participated in the campaign since its launch as the prizing sponsor of the Team ENERGY STAR Challenge - awarding youth cool prizes for sharing their energy-saving stories and setting an example on how small individual changes can help protect the environment.

 WHAT DO I DO WITH MY UNWANTED ELECTRONICS?

 LG's US Recycling Program provides consumers with a free and convenient way of recycling their used, unwanted, obsolete, or damaged LG consumer electronics products by dropping them off at a designated Waste Management eCycling Center, or other alternative methods may be available.
 LG collected and responsibly recycled 13 million pounds of TVs, monitors and mobile phones in 2011, while encouraging consumers to replace old electronics with ENERGY STAR-qualified models.
 To find out more, visit the LG Recycling Program.